Arcabidi/2.5D-Beat-Em-Up-Template-Documentation/docs/scripting/systems/ability.md

 !!!
 Summary

-    This page summarizes all aspects of the ability system, which includes everything units can do.
+    This page summarizes all aspects of the ability system, which includes everything and anything units can do.

 ## Scripting